Ramen has come a long way

-You know, ramen has come a long way.
+Today’s Spicy Mushroom Noodle Soup is like a great broth bowl from a yummy Ramen place.
+Have you noticed?
+Ramen has really come a long way.
 I don’t think I ever heard of it until I was in college.
-At the time, ramen meant cheap instant noodles with a flavor packet.
+At the time, ramen meant instant noodles with a flavor packet.
 And cheap!
 What were they, three or four packs for a dollar?
 Perfect dorm room fare: Carbs that didn’t require a lot of cooking or kitchen equipment.
 Of course, you were always hungry an hour after.

 Fast forward to today.
 Ramen has been dressed up and taken downtown.
 Seems like there’s a ramen restaurant on every other corner, each claiming to be better than the last.
 How much variation can there be, right?
 It’s just noodles in broth.
 Surprisingly, the possibilities are endless.

 I was talked into trying one of these restaurants recently and was pleasantly surprised.
 In many ways, these “noodle bowls” are just like good old American noodle soup, only with Asian flavors and ingredients.
-The broth is a flavorful base to which meat, vegetables and noodles are added.
+The broth is a flavorful base with meat, vegetables and noodles as desired.

 So I was intrigued when I saw this recipe in the New York Times.
 It is vegetarian, but the mushrooms give the “meatiness” you might otherwise want.
 It can be made with different noodles to suit your tastes, like udon, soba, rice or spaghetti, which means that this could possibly be made gluten free if you use rice noodles and tamari in place of soy sauce (If I am wrong, please let me know!)

 I used udon noodles, because they conveniently come in a 2 ounce package (just throw away the flavor packet.)